Football clubs

 1904 - 1905

-Bohemia FC won the 1904-05 Hillier Cup, whilst also competing for the Brassey Cup, their home fixtures were played at Moon’s Field and Horntye.
+Bohemia FC enjoyed success during their short existence, winning the Hillier Cup in the 1904–05 season while also competing for the Brassey Cup.
+The team played their home fixtures at Moon’s Field and Horntye.

 1914 - 1925